nilostolte/Projects-Presentations/π Vector GUI for Java and Android.md

 ![image](https://user-images.githubusercontent.com/80269251/111788201-2e686e80-8896-11eb-95f8-6bd6449abfbf.png)

 Is a system for creating  Graphics User Interfaces (GUI) for Java applications on Windows, Linux or Android using vector primitives and vectorized fonts.
+Its goal is to help to create high quality and aesthetically attractive interfaces with the use of gradient effects and other vector graphics techniques (that previously could mostly be developed in programs such as Adobe Illustrator without the possibility of creating Java code) with high performance selection time, typically constant time for structured elements such as menus, grids, etc. Texts can use Truetype and Opentype fonts that are automatically transformed into Java through the a tool of the system (see project [𝗩𝗲𝗰𝘁𝗼𝗿 𝗙𝗼𝗻𝘁𝘀: 𝗜𝗻𝗳𝗼𝗿𝗺𝗮𝘁𝗶𝗼𝗻 𝗘𝘅𝘁𝗿𝗮𝗰𝘁𝗶𝗼𝗻 - 𝗚𝗹𝘆𝗽𝗵𝘀, 𝗧𝗵𝗲𝗶𝗿 𝗪𝗶𝗱𝘁𝗵𝘀 𝗮𝗻𝗱 𝗞𝗲𝗿𝗻𝗶𝗻𝗴 𝗣𝗮𝗶𝗿𝘀](https://github.com/nilostolte/Projects-Presentations/blob/main/Automatic%20Vector%20Fonts%20Generator%20Project.md#automatic-vector-fonts-generator-project--glyphs-their-widths-and-kerning-pairs)).
+Text can also be automatically formatted right justified by another tool of the system (see project [𝗕𝗿𝗲𝗮𝗸𝗜𝗻𝘁𝗼𝗟𝗶𝗻𝗲𝘀](https://github.com/nilostolte/Projects-Presentations/blob/main/BreakIntoLines.md#breakintolines)) allowing documentation to be shown as part of the interface or in heavily textual contents applications such as books or manuals.
+This makes it possible to design documents as interfaces to allow interactive books with no need of a browser, or any online content, ideal for embedded applications with real WYSIWYG contents.

+It started with a prototype in PostScript and it has slowly been improved by transforming the prototype into a real system of tools written in Java.
+Nowadays the whole system uses Java for about 70% of the tasks (counting with examples, etc.), 20% of PostScript (mainly for icons, menus, etc. that are converted to Java semi automatically) and about 10% of JavaScript.

 ## Basic definitions